jpsthecelt/fimTree/README.md

 - This was less painful than I though, as I found that my newly-acquired intelliJ/idea editor greatly facilitated modification/debug of aforementioned changes (uh-oh -- looks like the cpuLimit doesn't work; will update later).

 jps-120715

+All right; fixed various errors:
+-- cpuLimit=n switch now properly limits the number of CPUs to use in the calculations, -- Added file-access-error logic, so that it gives a message and shows -1 for that file's checksum -- Now correctly finds the hostname on *nix & windows type systems.

+jps-122115